oroinc/documentation/user_guide/outlook_sync.rst

 - If id of an OroCRM record does not match OroCRM_id of any Outlook records, their keys are checked against fields of Outlook records with empty OroCRM_id field.

-  -  As soon as an Outlook record with empty OroCRM_id and matching key is found, it is updated from OroCRM.
+  -  As soon as an Outlook record with empty OroCRM_id and matching key is found, it is updated from OroCRM and the id value is saved from OroCRM into the OroCRM_id field of the Outlook record.
-     OroCRM_id field is filled.

   - If no Outlook record with empty OroCRM_id and matching key is found, a new record is created in Outlook.